Wonder

 These days, when I have a swath of unclaimed time, I’ve been letting myself garden.

-I say ‘letting myself’ because it feels indulgent.
-It’s an activity I’ve recently realized I have a big crush on.
-I’ve gotten shy, even flirtatious with it, only daring to interact with it when conditions are perfect - when I have a good amount of time to devote.
-Even so, before I dive in, I have to set alarms to make myself stop and walk the dogs, take meetings, talk to my husband.
+I say ‘letting myself’ because it feels insanely indulgent.
+It’s an activity I’ve recently realized I have a big crush on, and so I only interact with it when I have a suitable amount of time to devote.
+And even so, before I dive in I have to set alarms to make sure I stop to walk the dogs, take meetings, talk to my husband.
 If I didn’t, I’d just keep gardening.

-When I say ‘gardening,’ though, I’m not talking about planting and fertilizing and designing and all that.
+By ‘gardening,’ though, I don’t mean planting and fertilizing and designing and all that.
 Pretty exclusively, for the last several weeks between bouts of rain, I’ve been weeding.

 I tell you, I could weed til the cows came home.
-And when they arrived I’d shoo them away again lest they start snacking on the weeds I’d already marked as mine to pull.
+And when they arrived I’d shoo them away lest they start snacking on the weeds I’d already marked as mine to pull.
 My goodness, the satisfaction of holding a tuft of grass in my garden-gloved fist and wiggling it up out of the mulch, roots and all.
-Or accidentally tearing grass stalks, leaving the plant in the ground, and going back in with my dandelion extruder to get the rest.
-Nevermind when I find an actual dandelion – ooohohohohooo boy.
+Or accidentally tearing the stalks, leaving the plant in the ground, and going back in with my dandelion extruder to get the rest.
+Never mind when I find an actual dandelion – ooohohohohooo boy.

 I also am way into ridding the ground of long-dead undergrowth, or plucking woody stems stretching their gangly black skeletons out from green-leaved foundations.
 Removing what is complete, making space for what wants to grow.